weaviate/weaviate-io/developers/weaviate/concepts/resources.md

 To estimate your memory needs, use the following rule of thumb:

-`Memory usage = 2x the memory footprint of all vectors`
+`Memory usage = 2 * (the memory footprint of all vectors)`

 For example, consider a model that has one million 384-dimensional vectors of type `float32`.

-- The memory requirement for a single vector is: `384 * 4B == 1536B`.
+- The memory requirement for a single vector is: `384 * 4B = 1536B`.

-- The memory requirement for one million objects is: `1e6 * 1536B == 1.5GB`
+- The memory requirement for one million objects is: `1e6 * 1536B = 1.5GB`

 The rule of thumb says to double the memory requirement.
-The total meroy requirement for one million 384-dimensional vectors of type `float32` is: `2 * 1e6 * 1536B == 3GB`.
+The total memory requirement for one million 384-dimensional vectors of type `float32` is: `2 * 1e6 * 1536B = 3GB`.

-For a more accurate calculation, include the `maxConnections` setting.
+For a more accurate calculation, include a factor for the `maxConnections` setting instead of multiplying the base requirement by two.

-Assuming `maxConnections` is 64 and the other values are the same, a more accurate memory estimate is `1e6 * (1536B + 64*10) = 2.2 GB`.
+For example, if `maxConnections` is 64 and the other values are the same, a more accurate memory estimate is `1e6 * (1536B + 64*10) = 2.2 GB`.

 The estimate that includes `maxConnections` is smaller than the rule of thumb estimate.
 However, the `maxConnections` estimate doesn't account for garbage collection.
 Garbage collection adds overhead that is explained in the next section.